Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Introduction

-Between first-order and second-order methods lies another important class of techniques: momentum methods.
-The key idea of momentum methods is to exploit historical information to accelerate convergence.
+Between first- and second-order methods lies another important class of optimization techniques: momentum methods, which exploit historical information to accelerate convergence.
 Classical frameworks of momentum methods include the heavy-ball method \cite{P1964}, Nesterov's accelerated gradient method \cite{N1983}, and the nonlinear conjugate gradient methods \cite{DY1999,FR1964,HS1952,PR1969}.
 Due to their low computational cost and strong empirical performance, momentum-based methods have become widely used in large-scale optimization problems.

 Understanding why momentum methods perform well has attracted considerable attention in recent years.
-For instance, the heavy-ball method and Nesterov acceleration have been interpreted through the lens of inertial dynamical systems \cite{ACFR2022,LC2022,SBC2016,SDSJ2022}.
+For instance, the heavy-ball method and Nesterov's accelerated gradient method have been studied and interpreted from the perspective of inertial dynamical systems \cite{ACFR2022,LC2022,SBC2016,SDSJ2022}.
 The nonlinear conjugate gradient method, on the other hand, originates from the conjugacy property of the linear conjugate gradient method and its finite termination property on quadratic problems.
 However, in large-scale or ill-conditioned settings, the conjugacy property may deteriorate, leading to degraded performance.

 To mitigate this issue, Yuan and Stoer \cite{YS1995} proposed a subspace algorithm.
 The main idea is to construct a low-dimensional subspace using historical search directions together with the current gradient direction.
 Within this subspace, a second-order model is approximated using finite differences, and the optimal solution of the subspace problem is used to determine conjugate parameters.
 This strategy can be interpreted as a subspace optimality principle.
 When the basis and the approximation model are properly chosen, the resulting method can achieve fast asymptotic convergence comparable to full-space second-order algorithms \cite{ZGH2022}.
 As a result, subspace algorithms have attracted increasing attention.
 More recently, Lapucci et al. \cite{LLLS2026} established global convergence results for subspace methods in the nonconvex setting.
 This strategy has been extended to multi-objective \cite{CTY2025} and constrained optimization problems \cite{LLL2026}.